-Fig. 80 On the instrument cluster display: gearchange indicator (illustration).
+Fig. 81 On the instrument cluster display: gearchange indicator (schematic diagram).

-(A) Currently selected gear.
+- A Currently selected gear. - B Recommended gear.

-(B) Recommended gear.

 Depending on the vehicle equipment, the instrument cluster display may indicate which gear should be selected in order to reduce fuel consumption while the vehicle is in motion.